yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 myFunction2(int)                .pio\build\debug\src\main.cpp.o
 ...
 ```
+If the problem in code is still not quite clear you have to dig deeper.

+## Evaluating object files on assembler level:

 #### 3) Find out which directory holds the used toolchain programs
 For this particular project on my PC it is "C:/Users/tj/.platformio/packages/toolchain-xtensa-esp32s3/bin".
 Two easy ways to get this info:
 a) Within the project directory go to .vscode, open file *lauch.json* and look for the line starting with "toolchainBinDir":...